 The best noise-earbuds squeeze big sound-silencing potential into headphones that can fit in your pocket.
-Functionally, of course, active noise cancellation (ANC) works no different on these buds to how it does on the best noise-cancelling headphones of an over-ear variety: onboard mics pick up ambient sounds, and the speakers play reverse frequencies to “cancel” them out.
+Functionally, active noise cancellation (ANC) works no differently on these buds to how it does on the best noise-cancelling headphones of an over-ear variety: onboard mics pick up ambient sounds, and the speakers play reverse frequencies to “cancel” them out.

-Yes, some of the best over-ear headphones benefit from forming a complete seal around your ear, passively blocking out even more interference.
-But ANC earbuds can do the same within your ear canal, minimizing distractions and allowing you to focus on your music and podcasts.
-Over the course of our testing we’ve found many impressive models, so here are the very best noise-cancelling earbuds to have launched so far.
+Some of the best over-ear headphones benefit from forming a complete seal around your ear, passively blocking out even more interference.
+But ANC earbuds can produce a similar effect by sealing your ear canal, minimizing distractions and allowing you to enjoy your music and podcast without interruption.
+Here are the very best noise-cancelling earbuds to have launched so far, based on our extensive testing.

-- Bowers & Wilkins PI5 vs. AirPods Pro: Which are the best ANC earbuds?
+- Sony WF-1000XM4 vs. AirPods Pro: Which are the best wireless ANC earbuds?

 - The best sport headphones for fitness fans

-- Go old-school with one of the best turntables
+- Go old-school with one of the best record players

 Editor's Note: The Tom's Guide Awards 2021 for audio have been announced, and the Samsung Galaxy Buds Pro has won the Most innovative headphones award!
 Head to the audio awards page to see all the winners and recommended runners-up.